 A: Turn it to the “Off or “Rain” position.

 A: No. Blowing out your sprinkler system will not protect the main water line from freezing.
 Fortunately, if you are a customer of United Water, they offer a low-cost protection plan to cover the cost of repair or replacement should homeowners experience a leak in their main line.
 This service is known as LeakGuard and is available to most Treasure Valley residents.
 Please inquire about the availability in your area by calling 362-7304 or visiting www.leakguard.com.

 A: Give us a call!
 We will gladly come to your home and turn back on your water, check and adjust all your sprinkler heads and perform any light maintenance that may need to be done.
 If there is extensive redesign or replacement work that is needed, we may refer you to another affiliated company.
 We guarantee our work if we performed the sprinkler blow out.

 Yes.
 Please call our office at 208-453-2022 for a customized quote.

 Yes!
 We provide volume discounts and would welcome your calls to provide service to your sub-division, Property Management or Lawn Care Business.
 (Residential service only) Please call 208-453-2022

-No. We service the communities of Boise, Nampa, Caldwell, Meridian, Garden City, Middleton, Eagle, Star, and Kuna.
+No. We service the communities of Boise, Nampa, Caldwell, Meridian, Garden City, Middleton, Eagle, and Star.

 We gladly accept cash, check, credit or debit cards.
 You can either pay online at this website or you can pay the technician directly when he comes to perform service or you can leave payment at the front door.
 Payment must be received prior to any services being rendered.
 Please make your check out to: Sprinklers Blown Out